 I highly recommend the Glycerin to all kinds of people whether you’re a beginner runner or an elite and you’re looking for a little cushioning under your foot.

 If you’re a neutral runner or you just need a little support, Brooks has got your back.

 I’ve been experiencing some Plantar Fasciitis issues lately and I’ve been doing a lot of shorter easier runs, and this just fits the bill for that.

 I mean the Glycerin is great for a short easy distance, but this could go long and longer than that.

 This is such a good shoe and it’s really going to be a solid long-run choice for a lot of people.

 Brooks Glycerin vs Glycerin GTS

-The Glycerin GTS is for the same characteristics but somebody who has a bit of an overpronation.
+The Glycerin GTS is for somebody who has a bit of an overpronation.
 It’s also good for you when you become fatigued and your feet start to roll in or out.

 The new GuideRail technology is a smoother way to run in a stabilizing shoe rather than simply slamming into a stiff medial wedge and kicking you back out when you run.